- The ROI of B2B Mascots: What the Data Says

 But it doesn’t stop there.

-They’re becoming virtual influencers, showing up in videos and multimedia content to demonstrate services, share educational material, acting as a 24/7 brand ambassador.
+They’re becoming virtual influencers, showing up in videos and multimedia content to demonstrate services, share educational material, and act as a 24/7 brand ambassador.

 As we move deeper into the digital world, mascots are finding their place in spaces like the Metaverse, where they can exist and interact with people in virtual environments.